jlumpe/gambit/README.md

 a basic tutorial.

+## About

+Copyright © 2016-2024 Jared Lumpe

+GAMBIT has been a personal project of mine for many years.
+Although there have been numerous contributors to the publication, it is not a product of any lab or institution.

+GAMBIT is provided as free software under the terms of the [AGPLv3 license](LICENSE).
+It is not covered by any type of software patent.

 ### Publication

 Lumpe J, Gumbleton L, Gorzalski A, Libuit K, Varghese V, et al. (2023) GAMBIT (Genomic Approximation